Why drone-delivery teams care

 - HOA / school / hospital / federal-property exclusions

-The receipt is bound to these fields at decision time.
+The record is bound to these fields at decision time.
 Change a coordinate, flip an airspace class, alter a deliverability boolean, and the verification fails.

 What this bundle is